 Medaka Box once was a lighthearted, comedic series about school adventures of a God-Mode Sue and her harem.
 After 14 chapters of that, the first serious antagonist, Unzen Myouri appeared, heralding oncoming Genre Shift into a fighting series with a brutal bloodbath (no one supposedly died, but a ton of people probably were put in hospital for years).
 And just as the arc, started by Unzen's appearance was about to end, Kumagawa Misogi stepped on the scene, signaling a lesser shift to even more Darker and Edgier tone.

-Chirin No Suzu was all cute and adorable until the Wolf appeared and the mood became very dark.
+Ringing Bell is all cute and adorable until the Wolf appears and the mood becomes very dark.

 Unusually for this trope, Charlotte is defeated shortly after she killed Mami.

 The first episode introduces four out of the five main girls, three of which are shown to be genuinely nice and kind-hearted people, and the fourth of which is somewhat mysterious and jaded.
 All other humans are similarly nice, normal people.
 Then one episode after Charlotte, we're introduced to a fifth magical girl, a psychopathic Jerk Ass who threatens to hunt down and kill Sayaka.
 That's Kyoko Sakura for you, folks.
 There's a reason why she didn't appear back when the show was pretending to be a typical Magical Girl show.
 She gets better and gets a Freudian Excuse, too.